Wondering if the Vanguard Balanced ETF Portfolio is right for you? Then this VBAL Review is for you.

 VGRO is designed for investors who want to grow the value of their portfolio over the long term and are willing to accept greater short-term volatility to achieve that.

 However, while VBAL has a low-risk level, VGRO has a low-to-medium risk level.

 XBAL, iShares Core Balanced ETF Portfolio, is another popular balanced all-in-one ETF offering from iShares.

 Like VBAL, it also invests 60% in equities and 40% in bonds.
 In addition, both ETFs share several similarities including asset diversification across countries and sectors.

-A little point of differentiation between VBAL and XBAL is in their management fees.
+A little point of differentiation between VBAL vs XBAL is in their management fees.
 XBAL’s management fees and MER are 4 basis points ( or 0.04%) lower than VBAL’s.

 The difference isn’t that material, but you save some dollars with XBAL.
 More importantly, both VBAL and XBAL have comparable performance and returns.

 Finally, XBAL is a much smaller ETF portfolio with an AUM that is half of Vanguard’s ETF.

 Learn more: XBAL vs VBAL